department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You'll need to either go through eBenefits or fill out a form and mail it in.
+You'll need to either use eBenefits or fill out a form and mail it in.

 **Choose one of these ways get set up:**